saghirb/Monty_Hall_Vectorised_Simulations_R/README.md

   - All three simulations lead to the same conclusion – that probabilistically it is better to switch.
-  - I provide three vectorised solutions as the R community is diverse has different preferences.
+  - I provide three vectorised solutions as the R community is diverse and each member/group has different preferences.
+      - There are other ways to simulate this problem.
-  - Using a `for` loop based approach is perfectly fine for this problem.
-I just wanted code it using a vectorised approach as it was bugging me ;)
+      - Using a `for` loop based approach is perfectly fine.
+      - I just wanted code it using a vectorised approach as it was bugging me ;)

 **Thanks for reading.**